FastPass FAQ’s for Faculty

 A: This simply means that a student who has been dismissed from the university for academic failure is not eligible for FastPass.
 If a student is in good standing or even on probation, he/she is still allowed to participate in FastPass.

-Q: If a student withdraws from a class in the fall or spring and ends up with only 9 credits that semester, are they still eligible for FastPass in the summer?
+Q: If a student registers for 12 credits in the fall or spring but drops a class (i.e. before the add/drop deadline) and ends up with only 9 credits that semester, are they still eligible for FastPass in the summer?

-A: No. They need to be registered for at least 12 credits each semester to be considered full-time.
+A: No. They need to have at least 12 attempted credits each semester to be considered full-time.
+Dropping a course before the add/drop deadline means that they have only attempted 9 credits.

-Q: If a student fails a class in the fall or spring and ends up with only 9 credits that semester, are they eligible for FastPass in the summer?
+Q: If a student registers for 12 credits in the fall or spring but withdraws from one of their courses (i.e. after the add/drop period) or fails one of their courses and ends up with only 9 earned credits that semester, are they eligible for FastPass in the summer?

 Q: Will BIOL 105 through FastPass count as a lab science to fulfill the natural sciences graduation requirement?
 And will students be able to complete the labs at home?